MicrosoftDocs/windows-dev-docs/hub/includes/store/msix/enter-app-properties.md

 ## Category and subcategory

 You must indicate the category (and subcategory/genre, if applicable) which the Store should use to categorize your app.
 Specifying a category is required in order to submit your app.
+You can optionally choose a secondary category for your app.
+Secondary category has the same list of categories as the Primary category.

 For more info, see [Category and subcategory table](../../../apps/publish/publish-your-app/categories-and-subcategories.md).